Test Optional Policy for Applicants in 2022

 What does our test waiver policy mean?

-- First-year and transfer applicants for Fall 2021 and 2022 have a choice about whether to submit standardized test scores or use the waiver.
+- First-year and transfer applicants for Fall 2022 have a choice about whether to submit standardized test scores or use the waiver.

 - Applicants who have taken the SAT or ACT and feel their scores reflect their abilities should submit them.